That will bring you to the Duraflex engine controls.

 Printhead Cleaning.
 You can choose from three levels of printhead cleaning here.
 They take increasing levels of ink and time.
 Start with Light if you are not sure what to do.

 There are several advanced engine controls hidden behind a lock with a password.
 This is to prevent inadvertent clicking of maintenance functions that may take considerable time.

 To unlock these functions, click the lock as seen below.

 Consult your printer supplier for this password.
 The default password in our development builds is "xitron".
 Your printer manufacturer may have their own password.
 Once the password is accepted you will see the screen below.

 The functions may be self - explanatory but please consult your printer manual for more detail on what to expect from these functions.

 Currently, these functions are:

-In early versions some of the engine control was external, in a spooler application.
+In development versions some of the engine control was external, in the spooler application.

 We don't consider it a general user interface.
 Most, if not all, the controls are available in the DFE itself.
 However, you may find this useful in some cases.